nvlgzr/notion2svelte/DonenessTracker.md

 ## 🐞 Known Bugs

--
+- Spaces get dropped when annotation styles are present, presumably due to something I'm doing in translation.

 # 🐝 Tasks/Ideas

-- Add support for rendering annotations in text blocks:
+- Add support for links
-  - Remaining Annotations
-    - color
 - Add support for rendering child blocks (e.g., indented):
   - All Block types.
 The ones in bold have a `children` block representing indented blocks
     - **paragraph**